Implementing Role-Based Access Control (RBAC) in Python

 Edge Cases to Consider:

-- A user with no roles assigned.
+- User with no roles assigned.

-- Attempting to check permissions for a user that doesn't exist.
+- Permission that doesn't exist.

 Examples